SamsungDS/unvme-cli/README.md

 ```

 ## License
-`unvme-cli` is licensed under the GNU General Public License v2.0 or later.
+`unvme-cli` is licensed under the GNU General Public License v2.0 or later,
+except for `libunvmed` files in the lib/ directory, which are dual-licensed
+under the LGPL-2.1-or-later and the MIT License.

 `unvme-cli` uses `libvfn` library.
 And also please note that `unvme-cli` uses
 various libraries of Comprehensive C Archive Network (CCAN) which have separated